hmanenga/TPF-Frontend/README.md

-This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

-Here’s the complete **README.md** file for your GitHub repository, including setup instructions, how to run the app, and additional notes as per the task requirements:
+Here’s the updated `README.md` file with your specified additions:

 ---